mars0i/research-clojure/README.md

 # Research-Clojure-wiki
 A wiki on scientific and academic uses of Clojure, including research or business scientific applications, digital humanities, art, etc.

+Rationale: Clojure has a vibrant and supportive community, with helpful people and many good libraries.
+However, as far as I can tell, Clojure's popularity comes primarily from segments of the business community.
+Clojure is apparently not currently popular among scientists (whether in academia or in the private sector), nor among non-science academics such as those working in digital humanities or computer-generated art.
+It's not that there is no interest in using in these areas, but I thought it would be helpful to collect links to relevant work or discussions.
+This will help those of us interested in such applications, and might help promote the use of Clojure in research applications.

+I admit that I have a slightly selfish reason for wanting to promote the use of Clojure in research.
+I'm a philosopher of science who does purely philosophical research, purely scientific research, and interdisciplinary research involving both dimensions simultaneously.
+More interest in research Clojure could potentially lead to more resources that are particularly useful for research applications.